honey336/kubernetes-notes-Ingress/13-kubernetes-ingress/README.md

  chmod 700 get_helm.sh
 ./get_helm.sh

+Helm installation for windows using chocolatey package manager - Run this on powershell as an administrator choco install kubernetes-helm

 ```

 ## 1. Add helm charts for Nginx Ingress into a server where you have kubectl and helm